wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

 -------------------

 $wazuh_api_host
-  IP or hostname of the Wazuh manager where the API is installed.
+  IP or hostname of the Wazuh manager where the Wazuh API is running.

   `Default 0.0.0.0`

 $wazuh_api_port
-  Port where the API will listen.
+  Port where the Wazuh API will listen.

   `Default 55000`

 $wazuh_api_behind_proxy_server
-  Set this option to “yes” in case the API is running behind a proxy server.
+  Set this option to “yes” in case the Wazuh API is running behind a proxy server.

   `Default true`